clovisphere/odk-installer/README.md

 **Before running the installation, review and modify these `.env` files to match your desired settings.** You can duplicate `.env.sample` to create these environment-specific files.

+## Known Issues

+- On MacOS or/and Windows, you may encounter an issue related to `mount` permissions.
+To resolve this, follow the instructions provided [here](https://github.com/getodk/central#services).

 ## Next Steps (AWS Deployment)

 > Not yet implemented.